vascocosta/gluon_news/README.md

 # Gluon News

-A simple graphical feed reader written in Rust.
+A simple graphical news aggregator written in Rust.